kubevirt/kubevirt.github.io/_posts/2020-01-29-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

 - virt-handler: is a Daemonset that acts as a minion communication to Libvirt via socket
 - libvirtd: toolkit to manage virtualization platforms

 In the Video, a short demo of the project in action is shown.
-Eventually, Chand shows how to install KubeVirt and bring up a virtual machine in a short time!
+Eventually, Chandra shows how to install KubeVirt and bring up a virtual machine in a short time!

 Finally, you will hear about future plans for developing KubeVirt’s capabilities that are emerging from the community.
 Some hints:
 - Better support for deterministic workloads: